Compare other products

 - The cost of a $2,500 loan depends on your interest rate and loan term.
 Use a personal loan calculator to find out how much you can expect to pay in interest and monthly payments based on varying rates and terms.

-- To get a $2,500 personal loan, you’ll likely need to submit to a credit check. $2,500 no credit check loans are available if you use your car as collateral.
+- To get a $2,500 personal loan, you’ll likely need to agree to a credit check. $2,500 no credit check loans are available if you use your car as collateral.

-How to quickly get a $2,500 loan with bad credit in Canada
+How do I quickly get a $2,500 installment loan with bad credit in Canada?

 Tips to get approved for a $2,500 loan with poor credit

-- No NSF transactions.
-Your bank account should be free of NSF transactions within the last 60 to 90 days.
+- Have no NSF transactions.
+Your bank account needs to be free of NSF transactions within the last 60 to 90 days.

-- Room for loan payments.
-Show the lender that you have enough income, despite your current bills and debts, to repay a new loan.
+- Have room for loan payments.
+Show the lender you have enough income, given your current debt payments and expenses, to pay for a new loan.

 Do banks and credit unions offer $2,500 installment loans for bad credit?

-Banks and credit unions in Canada offer personal loans with loan amounts that typically start at $3,000 to $5,000, but there are some exceptions, such as BMO, which starts at $2,000, and BC credit union Vancity, which starts at $100.
+Banks and credit unions in Canada offer personal loans with amounts that typically start at $3,000 to $5,000, but there are a few exceptions, such as BMO, which starts at $2,000, and BC credit union Vancity, which starts at $100.

 That said, banks and credit unions have stricter eligibility requirements overall, so you may have a harder time getting approved if you have bad credit.